darkoperator/Posh-SSH/Readme.md

 * Remote, dynamic and local port forwarding

 # ChangeLog

+## Version 1.7.3

+* Made some of the SFTP cmdlets will now honor the erroraction variable with the exception of a problem during transfer where a terminating error will be raised and should be handled in a Try{}Catch{} block.
+* Will pass the domain during logon for those cases where SSH server is connected to an AD infrastructure.

 ## Version 1.7.2
 * Fix problem with Get-SFTPFile cmdlet.
-It was creating a empty file before checking if a file existed causing error or blanking a exiting file accidentaly.
+It was creating a empty file before checking if a file existed causing error or blanking a exiting file accidentally.
 - Add session and session id properties to a generated streem to address request in issue #34

 ## Version 1.7.1